Round out your video editing skill set by learning how to optimize your Photoshop files for Final Cut Pro X!

 The following two resources provide everything you need to know about working with Photoshop files in FCPX.

 MacBreak Studio: Photoshop Files in FCPX

-The guys from MacBreak Studio present an informative, and entertaining, primer on working with Photoshop PSD files in FCPX.
-Discover how to bring Photoshop files in as layered graphics…and add new layers to those graphics in FCPX (once new layers are added they become compound clips).
+In the video above, the guys from Pixel Corp present an informative, entertaining primer on working with Photoshop PSD files in FCPX as part of their MacBreak Studio series.
+Discover how to bring Photoshop files in as layered graphics and how to add new layers to those graphics in FCPX (once new layers are added, they become compound clips).
 You can easily identify what elements are on each layer by taking advantage of the FCPX clip skimming feature.
 Other highlights from this video tutorial include:

 - How to identify your Photoshop files in FCPX

 - Transform and add effects to individual layers

 - Keyframe specific layers of the Photoshop file

 - Using transparency (alpha channels) from your Photoshop files

 Here’s an important tip for success in FCPX: Rasterize all layer effects before saving your Photoshop file.
 Adjustment layers and layer styles will not be translated into FCPX unless they are rasterized or flattened first.